z1514/JSON/README.md

 # Build Instructions

 The org.json package can be built from the command line, Maven, and Gradle.
 The unit tests can be executed from Maven, Gradle, or individually in an IDE e.g. Intellij IDEA.

+**Building and testing in IDEA IDE(recommend)**

+Just clone the project into a local device and import this project as a maven project into IDEA IDE.
+Now the user can read and run XML class and XMLTest class directly to do the tests (for millstone 2, since there will be difference between devices, using IDE is more stable).

 **Building from the command line**